About WQLN PBS NPR

 We hope you feel the same pride we do every day when we switch on WQLN.
 The Erie media market is one of the smallest TV and radio markets in the country.
 Yet your public television & radio station has achieved what communities twice our size only dream about.
 Each year we produce over 3,000 hours of original content, we are continually adding new national programs to our schedules, and we offer a wealth of community outreach programs that are both fun and educational.

 All of us who call WQLN PBS NPR our passport to the world were proud to help celebrate WQLN’s 50th anniversary in 2017—and to reaffirm the importance of WQLN to the Lake Erie region, making all of our hometowns better places to live.
 When thinking about the next 50 years, the first thing that comes to mind is YOU!
 We depend on you to be the financial support that drives our efforts and as the key influencers of our programming.
 Not beholden to corporate interests, we are beholden to your tastes, preferences, curiosity, and quest for knowledge.
-So thank YOU for making Erie a place where public radio and TV can thrive!
+So thank YOU for making Erie a place where public media can thrive!

 Board of Directors